 So, on heating, they produce a characteristic colour to the flame reflective of their emission or absorption spectrum and can be used for their identification.

-Why are Melting and Boiling Points of Alkali Metals Low?
+Why Are the Melting and Boiling Points of Alkali Metals Low?

 Being very soft, alkali metals have low melting and boiling points compared to the other period elements.
-Melting and boiling points decreases from Lithium to cesium.
+Melting and boiling points decrease from lithium to caesium.

 Chemical Properties of Alkali Metals